Quackwatch

+Quackwatch is a United States-based website focused on promoting consumer protection and providing information about health related frauds, myths, fads, fallacies, and misconduct.
+It primarily targets alternative medicine, questionable health claims, and practices it considers pseudoscience.
+It was founded in 1996 by Stephen Barrett, a retired psychiatrist and former co-chair of the Committee for Skeptical Inquiry.
+Initially operated under the nonprofit Quackwatch, Inc., it became part of the Center for Inquiry (CFI) in 2020.
+Its content is now maintained by CFI's Office of Consumer Protection and Pseudoscience.

+Quackwatch has been cited by, and received both praise and criticism from, mainstream media, academic journals, and professional organizations.
+Supporters describe it as a resource for evidence-based health information, while critics, particularly proponents of alternative medicine, have challenged its tone and objectivity.
+The site includes articles, position papers, and links to regulatory actions, and it has been involved in broader efforts to monitor and report health fraud through affiliated networks such as the National Council Against Health Fraud and The Skeptics Society.

 History

-Barrett founded the Lehigh Valley Committee Against Health Fraud (LVCAHF) in 1969, and it was incorporated in the state of Pennsylvania in 1970.
+Barrett founded the Lehigh Valley Committee Against Health Fraud (LVCAHF) in 1969, and it was incorporated in the Commonwealth of Pennsylvania in 1970.
 In 1996, the corporation began the website quackwatch.org, and the organization itself was renamed Quackwatch, Inc. in 1997.
 The Pennsylvania nonprofit corporation was dissolved after Barrett moved to North Carolina in 2008, but the network's activities continue.
 Quackwatch co-founded, and was closely affiliated with, the National Council Against Health Fraud (NCAHF).
 The NCAHF was formally dissolved in 2011.

 In February 2020, Quackwatch became part of the Center for Inquiry.
 CFI planned to maintain its various websites and to receive Barrett's library later in the year.

 Mission and scope

 Quackwatch is overseen by Barrett, its owner, with input from advisors and help from volunteers, including a number of medical professionals.
 In 2003, 150 scientific and technical advisors: 67 medical advisors, 12 dental advisors, 13 mental health advisors, 16 nutrition and food science advisors, three podiatry advisors, eight veterinary advisors, and 33 other "scientific and technical advisors" were listed by Quackwatch.
 Many more have since volunteered, but advisor names are no longer listed.

 Quackwatch describes its mission as follows: